pirate/sites-using-cloudflare/README.md

 **Between 2016-09-22 - 2017-02-18 passwords, private messages, API keys, and other sensitive data were leaked by Cloudflare to random requesters.**
 Data was cached by search engines, and may have been collected by random adversaries over the past few months.

 Requests to sites with the HTML rewrite features enabled triggered a pointer math bug.
-Once the bug was trigerred the response would include data from ANY other cloudfare proxy customer that happened to be in memory at the time.
+Once the bug was triggered the response would include data from ANY other Cloudflare proxy customer that happened to be in memory at the time.
 Meaning a request for a page with one of those features could include data from Uber or one of the many other customers that didn't use those features.
-So the potential impact is every single one of the sites using CloudFare's proxy services (including HTTP & HTTPS proxy).
+So the potential impact is every single one of the sites using Cloudflare's proxy services (including HTTP & HTTPS proxy).

  "The greatest period of impact was from February 13 and February 18 with around 1 in every 3,300,000 HTTP requests through Cloudflare potentially resulting in memory leakage (that’s about 0.00003% of requests), potential of 100k-200k paged with private data leaked every day" -- [source](https://news.ycombinator.com/item?id=13719518)